 1. Panic.
 When the first thing you were actually trying to make fails and you are left with bread and sausage, you need to gather your thoughts and try something else.
 Put on your thinking cap and think, think, think!
 I had a loaf of Ener-G Tapioca Bread, 8 precooked Applegate Farm Pork Breakfast Sausages and I was hungry.
 I also had eggs.
 Bingo!

 2. I preheated my oven to 400.
 I tore 4 slices of my bread into good-sized pieces (because gluten-free bread is notorious for falling apart if you so much as look at it wrong, so leave the chunks bigger) and chopped up my sausages.
-Into a greased cast-iron they went.
+Into a greased cast-iron skillet they went.
 This recipe would serve two people.
 Or one hungry blogger.
-The rest of the bread became Egg-Free French Toast, which is on The Retro Mom’s Facebook Page.
+The rest of the bread became Egg-Free French Toast.

 3. I beat 4 eggs well, and added 1/4 cup of almond milk to them.
 I sprinkled a bit of sea salt and ground pepper on it all.

 4. Into the oven it went for 20 minutes.
-It gets all puffy, then deflates, just like out economy.
+It gets all puffy, then deflates.
+Don’t panic.

 5. I suppose you could top this with cheese, or add in potatoes, or any other fun stuff that sounds good – even diced apples.
-Next time I make this, I am definitely pouring some maple syrup over it, because I can.
-I am famously weak for anything that tastes like French Toast.
+Next time I make this, I am definitely pouring some maple syrup over it.
+I am weak for anything that tastes like French Toast.
 I can’t get enough of it!